 Versus Indra Smart Pro for Tariff-Led Charging

-Indra Smart Pro is a top pick if you want tariff-led charging and deep energy control.
-It’s popular with users who want to maximise off-peak pricing and solar matching.
+The Indra Smart Pro is aimed at tariff-led charging and deeper energy control, so it appeals if you want to maximise off-peak pricing and solar matching.

 The Pulsar Max is simpler and more balanced.
 If you want smart features without the complexity of a full energy management system, it could be the easier fit.